-Although we used MSE as a distortion metric for training, the appearance of compressed images is both qualitatively different and substantially improved, compared to JPEG and JPEG 2000.
-As an example, figure 5 shows an image compressed using our method optimized for a low value of λ (and thus, a low bit rate), compared to JPEG/JPEG 2000 images compressed at equal or greater bit rates.
-The image compressed with our method has less detail than the original (not shown, but available online), with fine texture and other patterns often eliminated altogether, but this is accomplished in a way that preserves the smoothness of contours and sharpness of many of the edges, giving them a natural appearance.
-By comparison, the JPEG and JPEG 2000 images exhibit artifacts that are common to all linear transform coding methods: since local features (edges, contours, texture elements, etc.) are represented using particular combinations of localized linear basis functions, independent scalar quantization of the transform coefficients causes imbalances in these combinations, and leads to visually disturbing blocking, aliasing, and ringing artifacts that reflect the underlying basis functions.
+To demonstrate the qualitative nature of compression artifacts, we show a representative example of a heavily compressed image in figure 5.
+We show an image compressed using our system for one selected $\lambda$ value, and compare to JPEG/JPEG 2000 images compressed at equal or greater bit rates.
+The JPEG and JPEG 2000 images exhibit artifacts that are common to all linear transform coders: since local features (edges, contours, texture elements, etc.) are represented using particular combinations of localized linear basis functions, independent scalar quantization of the transform coefficients causes imbalances in these combinations, and leads to visually disturbing blocking, aliasing, and ringing artifacts that reflect the underlying basis.
+For the proposed system, we see that compressed images are less detailed than the original, with fine texture and other patterns often eliminated altogether, but this is accomplished in a way that preserves the smoothness and sharpness of many contours and edges, giving them a more natural appearance.